towersvault/shinpokered/README.md

 No more grinding wild pokemon.
 Nearly all trainers can be rematched just by talking to them once or twice.

-The "SET" battle style gives increased difficulty by making the stats of trainer pokemon more on your level.
+A hard mode option increases difficulty by making the stats of trainer pokemon more on your level.
 It also doubles the effect of the X-stat items that AI trainers are fond of.
 And it disallows the use of Revive items in battle.
 Finally, it makes catching a wild Mewtwo more challenging.
-As compensation, SET mode gives an additional 1.5x EXP boost in trainer battles.
+As compensation, hard mode gives an additional 1.5x EXP boost in trainer battles.

 You can choose RUN while holding SELECT in trainer battles to forfeit the match and black yourself out.